williamdemeo/cs644-fall2022/projects/Project1/README.md

 ### How to test your code.

+You can check that your code passes the five tests specified in `WikipediaSuite.scala` either by using the IDE or by invoking the `test` command at the sbt command prompt.

+#### In VSCode

+With your project open in VSCode, open the explorer and select the `WikipediaSuite.scala` file (located in `src/test/scala`).
+If your project was already built correctly, with no errors, then you should see a green "play" icon next to the declaration of the `WikipediaSuite` class.
+You can run the tests by clicking that icon.

+#### In IntelliJ

-In the IDE, open the `WikipediaSuite.scala` file.
-If your project builds automatically and correctly, then you should be able to run the `WikipediaSuite` class which contains tests that your code is getting the correct results.
-In IntelliJ IDEA, you might have to invoke the "build project" command, either from the "Build" menu or by clicking on the hammer icon.
+With your project open in IntelliJ, open the explorer and select the `WikipediaSuite.scala` file (located in `src/test/scala`).
+You might have to manually invoke the "build project" command, either from the "Build" menu or by clicking on the hammer icon.
+Once the build is complete, if it's successful, you should see green "play" icons next to the declaration of the `WikipediaSuite` class.
+You can run the tests by clicking that icon.

+#### At the sbt command prompt

+If you prefer to use a terminal/command line interface (cli),

+1. Open a terminal window.
+2. Change to the `wikipedia` main project directory (the one with the `build.sbt` file in it) (e.g., `cd ~/Project1/wikipedia`).
+3. Run `sbt` by typing `sbt` on the command line and hitting enter.
+You should see the sbt command prompt `sbt:wikipedia>`.
+4. At the sbt prompt, type `test` and hit enter.

 ### How to submit your solution.